 - What single, solitary word is the focus for our organization?
 This is a single focus word within our organization.

 - What would be the 2 or 3 words that would explain why we exist?

 - What one sentence would sum up what our organization is about, in a very simple, clear, easy to understand way?
 Take your 2-3 words and put them into a single non-technical sentence that anyone could easily understand.

-Criteria of a Good Mission Statement
+Criteria for a Good Mission Statement

 Changing the mission or creating an organization’s first mission statement is a process of gathering ideas and suggestions for the mission and honing them into a short, sharply focused phrase that meets specific criteria.